xbeat/Machine-Learning/README.md

 Process Capability for Non-Normal Distributions

 Process capability analysis is a crucial tool in quality control, traditionally designed for normal distributions.
 However, real-world data often follows non-normal distributions, necessitating alternative approaches.
 This presentation explores methods to assess process capability for non-normal distributions using Python.

+## Self-Harmonized Chain of Thought in Python

+Introduction to Self-Harmonized Chain of Thought

+Self-Harmonized Chain of Thought (SH-CoT) is an advanced prompting technique that enhances language models' reasoning capabilities.
+It builds upon the Chain of Thought approach by incorporating self-consistency and iterative refinement.
+This method allows models to generate multiple reasoning paths, evaluate them, and select the most coherent one.

 ## Empirical Rule and Normal Distribution in Python